The Family Unification Program (FUP) is a program under which Housing Choice Vouchers (HCVs) are provided to two

 In addition to rental assistance, supportive services must be provided by the PCWA to FUP youths for the entire 18 months in which the youth participates in the program; examples of the skills targeted by these services include money management skills, job preparation, educational counseling, and proper nutrition and meal preparation.

 FUP Fact Sheet (Update pending): provides general program information for individuals who are interested in obtaining a FUP voucher.

 FUP PHAs: provides a list of PHAs that administer the FUP program.
 FUP funding is allocated through a competitive process; therefore, not all PHAs administer the program.
 Individuals who are interested in obtaining a FUP voucher may utilize this list to identify whether there is a PHA in their area that administers FUP.
 For contact information for all PHAs by State, not only PHAs that administer FUP, click here.
 (Updates of PHAs funded under the FUP NOFA for Fiscal Years 2017 and 2018 are not included.
-HUD will be publishing revised FUP PHAs.)
+HUD will published revised FUP PHAs.)

 (The deadline for applications to participate in the demonstration closed on Friday, July 15, 2016.)